This rice salad with chicken is packed with flavor and is easy and quick to put on the table.

 The only thing you need to cook with the rice are the peas.
 The rest of the ingredients go in raw.
 You can also eat this rice salad with chicken lukewarm or warm.
 Or you can give it even more of a “salad feel” by adding things like arugula, corn salad or another leafy vegetable.

-If you don’t want to eat chicken, then make a rice salad with fish or replace it with fried tempeh cubes.
+If you don’t want to eat chicken, then make a fish and rice salad or replace it with fried tempeh cubes.
 That also works very well.

 You can also add sugar snaps, snow peas, green beans or fried zucchini.
 You can also add the zucchini raw.
 In that case, grate it.
 Cook the sugar snaps, mangetout and green beans.
 You cannot eat them raw.